At the end of December 2018, Facilities began renovation of the library third floor. The third floor is set to open on Monday, June 24.

 Community patrons cannot print directly to the printer.
 Instead, Reference must save the document onto a Reference flash drive, or use a flash drive provided by the patron, and print from the Reference computer.
 Documents will print immediately.

 Printing is currently free during renovation, subsidized by the campus' STC/IT service.
 However, the library Reference desk has loose and informal limits on the amount of pages printed per person per day.
 These limits will go into effect if Reference notices an excessive amount of printing for one person.

 There are two methods for obtaining a book that was previously available.

 If the library can obtain the book, it will take about a week to arrive.
 Please plan your research needs accordingly.

-Unfortunately, quiet areas are not available in the library until renovation is completed.
-The new Arts & Sciences building across Broadway has study rooms available for student use.
+Unfortunately, quiet areas are currently not available due to the ongoing renovation and number of floors.
+However, the library has study rooms available that may provide more quiet.
+In addition, the new Arts & Sciences building across Broadway has study rooms available for student use.

 You can contact the office providing that service, or the library's Reference department by one of the methods given on this page, for further assistance.

 Contact the library's Reference department by one of the methods given on this page and we will answer your question as soon as possible.
 If it is a common or high priority question, this FAQ will be updated for its inclusion.